-Summary: Data visualization is the art of transforming complex data sets into easily understandable visuals like charts, graphs, and maps.
+Summary: Data visualisation is the art of transforming complex data sets into easily understandable visuals like charts, graphs, and maps.
 It helps us identify patterns, trends, and outliers that might be missed in spreadsheets.
-By presenting information visually, data visualization allows us to communicate insights clearly and effectively to a wider audience.
+By presenting information visually, data visualisation allows us to communicate insights clearly and effectively to a wider audience.

 In today’s data-driven world, the ability to extract actionable insights from vast amounts of data is crucial for businesses to stay competitive.
-While collecting and analyzing data is a fundamental aspect, the real challenge lies in effectively communicating the findings.
-This is where data visualization techniques come into play.
+While collecting and analysing data is a fundamental aspect, the real challenge lies in effectively communicating the findings.
+This is where data visualisation techniques come into play.

 Enhanced Understanding